1. General terms

-In the event of a default in payment of more than 30 days, the Supplier is entitled to suspend access to the Service and other parts of the agreed Service until such time as the customer has settled any payments due to the Supplier.
+If an invoice is not paid on time, access to the Service will be suspended until payment has been received.
 In such case, the Supplier is still entitled to payment of the Service charge during the suspension period.

 In the event of a material breach by the Customer, the Supplier is entitled to terminate the Agreement without any separate claim of remedy.

 11. Title and intellectual property rights

 The Supplier retains the title, the intellectual property right, the right of disposal and any other rights to the Service and the software included in the Service.